The Hard Drive Filler

 - it’s free

-Download the version that’s right for you, install it, and ensure that it’s in your PATH. (google: “add to path Windows” “add to path Mac” “add to path Linux”) You are now all-powerful, at least where video conversion is concerned.
+Download the version that’s right for you, install it, and ensure that it’s in your PATH. (google: “add to path Windows »” “add to path Mac »” “add to path Linux »”) You are now all-powerful, at least where video file format conversion is concerned.

 FFMPEG is a command line tool.
-Unlike most desktop apps, you can’t just double-click it.
+Unlike most desktop apps, you can’t just double-click it and have screens pop up asking you what to do.
 You have to use the command line to make it run, feeding it the correct parameters to control its behavior.
 It’s not hard.
 Don’t be afraid.
 It’ll be okay.
 I promise.
 It’s virtually impossible to damage anything.
 99.99% of the time it’ll work just fine.
-Really, the worst thing that can go wrong is that you’ll run out of disk space, which is easily fixed by deleting whatever files were created, getting a bigger hard drive, and trying again.
+Really, the worst thing that can go wrong is that you’ll run out of disk space, which is easily fixed by deleting whatever files were created, getting a bigger hard drive », and trying again.